bitmask/Fridayscolour/content/homepage/exhibiting.md

 header_menu: true
 ---

-* Grantchester Art Fair on **April Sat 13 - Sun 14 2024** 10:30-5:30 at the Grantchester Village Hall.
-Preview Friday April 12 6-8pm £5 includes drink and music.

-* Helen and Elspeth will be exhbiting separately during Cambridge Open Studios in **July 2024** -- Helen 1st and 3rd weeks, Elspeth 2nd and 3rd weeks.
+* Helen and Elspeth will be exhibiting at their own studios during Cambridge Open Studios in **July 2024** -- [Helen 1st and 3rd weeks](http://helencook.art/blog/open-studios), Elspeth 2nd and 3rd weeks.

 ### Book and Card Collections